 No one wants to think about the what-ifs while planning a vacation.
 But the idea of getting sick on a cruise is one of the worst things I can imagine when it comes to travel ailments.
 I’m a big planner, so even though I can’t control everything, I can definitely try to be prepared.

-About this time last year, we took our first family cruise.
+When we took our first family cruise, I wasn’t sure what to expect.
 Living in North Carolina had us dreaming of warmth and sandy beaches so we decided on a quick 3-night trip in February – a short trip because we were unsure of how everyone would respond to life at sea.

-As the avid Googler that I am, I did tons of research beforehand.
+As the avid Googler that I am, I did tons of research about motion sickness and how to avoid it on our cruise.
 I learned about taking Bonine or Dramamine starting the day before embarkation to combat seasickness and I prayed that no one would get the flu in the weeks leading up to the trip.
 I knew it could mean we weren’t allowed to board the ship and that made me nervous.
 In short, I worried.
 A lot.

 I took all my research and put it to good use by packing sunscreen and Tylenol and Motrin and allergy medicine.
 I brought band-aids and Neosporin and vitamins.

-We were as ready as we’d ever be and I felt comfortable about our little first-aid kit.
+We were as ready for our first cruise as we’d ever be and I felt comfortable about our little first-aid kit.
 No one got sick ahead of the cruise so we were golden.
 All that was left was a weekend of fun!

 Our first day aboard the ship was magical.
 The boys had a blast playing in the kids’ club and swimming.
 We ate and had ice cream and waved goodbye to the shore.
 And so far so good!
 No one was sea sick!